eastgenomics/eggd_generate_fusion_workbook/README.md

 ## What inputs are required for this app to run?
 - `-istarfusion_files` : An array of DNAnexus file IDs of STAR-Fusion's prediction files
-- `-ifusioninspector_files` : An array of DNAnexus file IDs of FusionInspector's validation files
+- `-ifusioninspector_files` : An array of DNAnexus file IDs of FusionInspector's output files
 - `-ifastqc_data`: The DNAnexus file ID of FASTQC metrics file
-- `SF_previous_runs_data` : The DNAnexus file ID of a static file containing historical STAR-Fusion data
+- `-iSF_previous_runs_data` : The DNAnexus file ID of a static file containing historical STAR-Fusion data
-- `FI_previous_runs_data` : The DNAnexus file ID of a static file containing historical FusionInspector data
+- `-iFI_previous_runs_data` : The DNAnexus file ID of a static file containing historical FusionInspector data

 ## How does this app work?
 - Parses all inputs and format data according to structure of source data